sudoforge/bagger/README.md

 bagger {-v | -u | -h} DESTINATION TARGET {ADDITIONAL TARGETS}

     -v | -V | --verbose:
-        Prints out files that are added to the compressed directory"
+        Prints out files that are added to the compressed directory

     -u | -U | --update:
         Updates bagger from this repository